 It is also better suited to smaller pets like small dogs, cats and rabbits, rather than larger pets, as it may lack the power needed to grind thicker nails.

 The most affordable grinder on this list, and a great choice of nail grinder for small dogs – this is a popular option for those on a strict budget.

 9. OMORC Electric Dog Nail Grinder

-Very affordable and popular, this is a great option for animal owners, whether you have a dog, a cat, a rabbit or other household pet.
+Very affordable and popular, this is an excellent option for animal owners, whether you have a dog, a cat, a rabbit or other household pet.

-To gently and subtly file the nail, use the grinder with the protective cover on; if you wish to grind the nail down quickly, remove the cover to get the job done.
+To gently and subtly file the nail, use the grinder with the protective cover on; if you wish to grind the nail down quickly, remove the lid to get the job done.

-Without pain or risk, OMORC are another brand who offer a great safety feature so you’ll never hurt your pet by cutting the nail down too far.
+Without pain or risk, OMORC is another brand who offer a great safety feature so you’ll never hurt your pet by cutting the nail down too far.

 The fast-spinning disc goes round at a rate of 7500 per minute, allowing you to get the job done quickly and without fuss, so you and your pet can get on with your days.